 In case you hadn’t heard, DC is no longer a city of overcooked steaks and wilted salads.
 The capital’s formerly stodgy dining scene has evolved into a foodie paradise—the best restaurants in DC are now some of the best restaurants in America.
-Inventive new DC restaurants have taken root across the city, from posh Dupont Circle to industrial-chic Navy Yard (and the DC bars scene is coming along too).
-The wide range of eateries offers everything from luxurious tasting menus in some of DC’s best American restaurants to chic small plates and swimmingly fresh sushi in DC.
-Eat your way through the bounty with our list of the best restaurants in DC.
+As old-time classics have taken permanent spots across the city, the best new restaurants in DC have slowly garnered recognition as well—rendering our capital a must-visit for all, and not just because of the much talked about best Washington DC attractions.
+Eat your way through the bounty with our list and make sure to wash each meal down with a cocktail from the best bars in DC.

 Best restaurants in DC

 Local chef Aaron Silverman’s two-story Barrack’s Row joint is worth every little bit of the buzz it’s getting.
 Rose’s doesn’t take reservations and a line forms at 4pm on weekends for a 5:30 seating; but don’t let this be too offputting.
 Rose’s menu is Southern meets Jewish meets Japanese meets French meets Thai meets your grandmother’s home cooking, and changes often.
 If you manage to get inside, immediately order the cocktail made with apple cider and brisket fat-washed moonshine (yes, you read that correctly), then wrap your hands around a bowl of Silverman’s pork and lychee salad.
 The Southern-style fried chicken drizzled with honey and doused with sesame seeds is crisp, moist, delicious, and our new best friend.